 But what?
 And how?
 I was overweight my entire life.

 Throughout my life, I tried to lose weight but it always came back.
 In the past, I was able to lose weight through exercise but it came back when I stopped.
-Furthermore, since I never really exercised much before I was a new dad, with my new responsibilities I knew an exercise program would eventually go to the wayside.
+Furthermore, since I never really exercised much before I was a new dad, I knew an exercise program would eventually go to the wayside with the new responsibilities of fatherhood.
 I wasn’t about to invest a ton of time into learning how to cook or asking my already busy wife to cook differently to support some fad diet.

 I knew that as a brand new dad, adding even more to my plate was a setup for failure.
 With the kid waking us up every night, the only thing I wanted to do with any spare time was sleep!
 How could I find the time to lose weight?
 But even with all these roadblocks, I needed to find an answer: my life depended on it.
 My newborn son and my loved ones depended on me.

 Through research and reflection, I realized that at its core, obesity is caused by a damaged weight management feedback loop.
 Simply said, for a multitude of reasons, I ate more calories than my body needed.
 If I could find a way to eat fewer calories than my body needed, I’d lose weight.
-Of course, easier said than done.
+Could it be that simple?

 With this newfound perspective shift, I had an epiphany.
 Although exercise and diet changes can support weight loss, I didn’t need them.
 Instead of doing more, I could do less!
 I just needed to eat less.
 And to eat less, I needed to fix my feedback loop, or replace it with one that worked.